 What would life be like without coffee and sugar?
 Without Starbucks?!?

-In case you didn’t know, coffee and sugar were introduced to the West by Muslims, and the coffeehouse is a Muslim invention.
+In case you didn’t know, Muslims introduced coffee and sugar to the West, and the coffeehouse is a Muslim invention.

 Born in Damascus, Syria in 1538 CE, the first coffeehouse predated Starbucks by over 400 years.

 This is the story of coffee, and how it became one of the world’s favorite beverages.
 It begins in the 15th century, on the Horn of Africa.

 As far as we know, coffee was first cultivated in 15th century Ethiopia by the Oromo people.
 They called coffee “buna qala,” which means “tears of God.”

 The Oromo people celebrated the births of both cattle and people with a “slaughter of the coffee” ceremony.
 They believed that coffee killed cattle, so they roasted coffee and barley together in butter as a “symbolic union of coffee and cow.”
 The performed the ceremony to please unseen beings and to honor the sacredness of life and procreation.

 Though it was not yet drunk as a beverage as it is today, coffee soon made its way across the Red Sea to Yemen.

 The Sufis of Yemen

 In the early days, people commonly chewed coffee cherries, much like they did qat leaves (more on those later).